 SUBMISSION OF ABSTRACTS FOR THE GENERAL SESSION

-Abstracts for General Session papers and posters can be submitted from 20 May 2019 to 20 January 2020 through the abstract submission facility EasyChair.
+- Abstracts for General Session papers and posters can be submitted until 31 January 2021 through the abstract submission facility EasyChair.

 Abstracts will not be edited for typing, spelling, or grammatical errors after submission.
 Therefore, abstracts should comply with the layout requirements: